mogill/ClusterSync-Vs-Async-Benchmark/README.md

 ## Description of Benchmark

-A rudimentary web server is implemented twice: once in the conventional async callback style, and again with synchronous file I/O but using Node's built-in cluster module to provide non-blocking concurrency.
+A rudimentary web server is implemented four times:

+- Async callback file I/O
+- Synchronous file I/O
+- Async callback file I/O and multiple 'cluster' servers
+- Synchronous file I/O and multiple 'cluster' servers

 A `GET` request to the server returns the contents of the requested file, `POST`ed data is write-appended to the requested file at path defined by `config.dataPath`.

-There is one client program that is used to benchmark both server programs.
+There is one client program that is used to benchmark the server programs.
 The client generates `config.readsPerWrite` many `GET` requests for each `POST` request, receiving a response for each request before proceeding to the next.
 The `config.nFiles` are read or appended to in round-robin order.